Ahmet Rasim

-Ahmet Cavit Rasim (1864–1932) was an Ottoman liberal politician and writer, who wrote primarily about social issues.
+Ahmet Cavit Rasim (1864–1932) was an Ottoman liberal politician, composer, member of parliament and writer, who wrote primarily about social issues.

 Biography

 Ahmet Cavit Rasim was born in Istanbul in 1864.
 He was a graduate of the Darüşşafaka High School.
 After graduation he worked as a civil servant for a short time.
-Then he involved in journalism and published books.
-He also translated some literary work and produced songs.
+Then he also worked as a journalist, edited a humor magazine, and published books.
+He wrote in a neutral, apolitical tone and his writings were popular.
+He also translated some literary works and composed music.
 He worked for numerous publications, including Tercüman-ı Hakikat, Saadet, İkdam, Sabah, Malumat, Servet, Servet-i Fünun, Tanin, Hak, and Tasvîr-i Efkâr.